Who Pays the Real Estate Commission Fee?

 Closing costs are usually the buyer’s responsibility, but it’s not unusual for buyers to persuade sellers to share some expenses that are paid in advance.

-It’s worth noting that some costs may not be included in a real estate commission or at closing.
-If you’re selling a home, you may pay a separate fee for professional staging or photography to get it ready to list.
+It’s worth noting that there are still other costs involved in selling a home.
+You may pay a separate fee for professional staging or photography to get it ready to list, for example.

 Are Real Estate Commissions Negotiable?